nodejs/node/deps/http_parser/README.md

 Callbacks
 ---------

-During the `http_parser_execute()` call, the callbacks set in `http_parser` will be executed.
+During the `http_parser_execute()` call, the callbacks set in `http_parser_settings` will be executed.
 The parser maintains state and never looks behind, so buffering the data is not necessary.
 If you need to save certain data for later usage, you can do that from the callbacks.

 There are two types of callbacks: